296M Programmable

 Without the headers the female connectors on the cards slightly interfere with many of the 33K resistors which are close to the rear of the cards.
 You need to trim off the two plastic tabs between pins 10 and 11 on all cards.

-I had a LED board for the second motherboard.
 This is the panel all wired and ready for assembly with the motherboard.

 Here is the completed low profile motherboard which will fit in a 3" deep boat.